wavemanela/linkedin-company-post-scraper/README.md

 pip install -r requirements.txt
 ```

+Additonally, chromedriver needs to be in your `$PATH`.

-then run `linkedin.py` with the requested parameters
+Then run `linkedin.py` with the requested parameters
 * `-u` LinkedIn username
 * `-p` LinkedIn password
 * `-c` the company you're interested in